Roof Replacements- What Homeowners Need to Know

 Unfortunately, there are many unscrupulous roofing companies running roofing scams on homeowners.
 Be very cautious of the following:

-• Storm chasers– these companies send reps into neighborhoods recently hit by storms offering significant discounts and fast repairs.
-Often, the homeowner is left with subpar repairs or even paying for repairs or replacements that were not necessary.
+• Storm chasers– these companies send reps into neighborhoods recently hit by storms ,offering significant discounts and fast repairs.
+Often, the homeowner is left with subpar repairs or even paying for unnecessary repairs or replacements.

-• Lowest bids– Roofing companies often offer the lowest bid either by lowering the quality of the material they use or the workers they employ.
-When it comes to a long-term investment like roofs, sign a contract with a company only after exhaustive research of their reviews.
+• Lowest bids – Roofing companies often offer the lowest bid by either lowering the quality of the materials they use or the quality of the workers they employ.
+When investing in a long-term project like roofing, it’s crucial to sign a contract with a company only after conducting thorough research on their reviews.

 • Unlicensed contractors – Always check to ensure the roofing company you select is licensed in your state (if required in your state) and fully covered with liability insurance.
 You may get a great quote and a promise of ‘lots of experience,’ but these contractors should be avoided.

-• Asking for complete payment upfront – You should never pay for the total cost of the job upfront – with any contractor, much less roofing companies.
-Payments should be established upfront at the contract stage, with final payment released after the roof passes inspection.
+• Asking for complete payment upfront – You should never pay for the total cost of the job upfront, with any contractor, much less roofing companies.
+Payments should be established upfront at the contract stage, with the final payment released after the roof passes inspection.

 In general, it is best to work through your homeowner’s insurance company for roof repairs and replacements to help protect you against roofing scams.
 Additionally, check the Better Business Bureau for reports on any contractor you are considering before a contract is signed.